berk420/StockPredictionApplication/README.md

 - API have to be deployed via Azure app service
 - Communication between Database and .NET web api will be Dapper
 - Add Vendor (Redis) to API
 - Query folder will be add for API

+- More feature on the way...

 ## 2.3.0 (Upcoming features)
 - Able to see the balance sheet values ​​in gold basis